Backgrounder on Dry Cask Storage of Spent Nuclear Fuel

 Enter Dry Storage

 Dry casks typically have a sealed metal cylinder to contain the spent fuel enclosed within a metal or concrete outer shell to provide radiation shielding.
-In some designs, casks are set vertically on a concrete pad; in others, they are placed horizontally.
+In some designs, casks are set vertically on a concrete pad or below grade within a concrete pad; in others, they are placed horizontally.

-Dry cask storage is safe and environmentally sound.
+Dry cask storage is safe for people and the environment.
 Cask systems are designed to contain radiation, manage heat and prevent nuclear fission.
 They must resist earthquakes, projectiles, tornadoes, floods, temperature extremes and other scenarios.
 The heat generated by a loaded spent fuel cask is typically less than is given off by a home-heating system.
 The heat and radioactivity decrease over time without the need for fans or pumps.
 The casks are under constant monitoring and surveillance.